unrealwork/axibase-collector/jobs/docker/volume-size.md

    2. Copy the script into the container

    There are two alternatives:

-        a) Copy the script file to Docker host and then copy the file into the container.
+   a) Copy the script file to Docker host and then copy the file into the container

    ```sh
    docker cp /tmp/docker_volume_collect.sh axibase-collector:/opt/axibase-collector/ext/docker_volume_collect.sh